Flow-Community/Community.News/README.md

 ```
 Mixins allow for an easy inclusion of properties that are standardized in Neos (like adding an image to a NodeType).
 This has the advantage that you have a central point (the mixin definition) where a change gets reflected in all Nodes that use this mixin.
+(You can find the mixins in the Package *TYPO3.Neos.NodeTypes* in the file *Configuration/NodeTypes.Mixins.yaml*

 #### 3.2.3 References
 ```
  author:
     type: reference